Skip to Content

 • Rabbiteye blueberries (Vaccinium virgatum)

-Our farm is in zone 4 and the half-highs were considered sweet and adapted for a zone 4 climate back when we started our farm in 1998.
-We planted 500 half-high blueberry bushes in 1998, which are still thriving more than 25 years later.
+Based on this research, we planted 500 half-high blueberry bushes in 1998, and they are still thriving more than 25 years later.
 Our mix included Polaris, Northblue, St. Cloud, Northland, and Chippewa.

-As far as sweetness goes, St. Cloud is considered one of the sweetest half-highs (smaller berries however), and blue crop is a standard highbush that has very sweet berries.
+As far as sweetness goes, St. Cloud is considered one of the sweetest half-highs (smaller berries however).

-Friendship (a Wisconsin variety) is more similar to the tarter flavor of wild blueberries and Elliot is a late ripening high bush that is considered to have tart berries.
+Friendship (a Wisconsin variety) is more similar to the tarter flavor of wild blueberries.

 Watch this video on YouTube.